 Face-recognition technologies are used to minimize the need for touching surfaces and objects or physical contact between individuals to reduce the transmission risk.
 Smart technologies help to reduce the risk of human exposure, especially in risky places such as airports or hospitals.

-Also, telemedicine is increasingly used to minimize risks as they aim to reduce hospital visits of groups such as the elderly, which are more vulnerable.
+Also, telemedicine is increasingly used to minimize risks as it aims to reduce hospital visits of groups such as the elderly, which are more vulnerable.
 Furthermore, telemedicine can also contribute to recovery ability and remote monitoring.

 Healthcare monitoring systems include applications based on convolutional neural networks to detect a person falling, so-called human fall detection.
 Surveillance video can be used to detect the fall in combination with processing rules to automatically alert the caregivers.